WikMoz/challenge_manual_testing/README.md

 ---

 ## *Subtask 1*
+Pisanie przypadków testowych na podstawie User Story

+Na podstawie poniższych dwóch User Story stwórz po trzy test case’y dla [platformy skautingowej Futbol kolektyw](https://scouts-test.futbolkolektyw.pl/pl)

+### US_01
+As a Football Scout, I would like to have a login platform to be able to log into the system.
+Users need a login page with a Login field, Password field (Login and password are given by the site administrator to avoid bots).
+The website should also contain a remind password button, a dropdown with the option of choosing the language - English or Polish, as well as a Sing button.

+#### Acceptance Criteria
+- Login field,
+- Password field,
+- After entering the correct login and password, the user should be able to log into the system (after clicking sign in button),
+- After entering an Invalid login or password, the validation "Identifier or password invalid" should be displayed,
+- After you try to log into the system without providing your login or password, the validation "Please provide your username or your e-mail." should be displayed,
+- After clicking remind password - the user should be redirected to the remind password page,
+- Choosing one of the language options, the website should be translated into Polish or English.

+### US_02
+As a Football Scout, I would like to add a new player to be able to trade it in the future.
+After logging in to the system, the user must have easy access to the form for adding a new player.
+It will be the "Add player" button on the tile named "Shortcuts".
+After clicking the add player button, the user is redirected to the player-adding form.

+#### Acceptance Criteria
+- Add player button must redirect to the player-adding form,
+- The form should contain fields such as E-mail, name, surname, phone, weight (kg), height (cm), age, leg, club, level, main position, second position, district, achievements, Łączy nas piłka, 90 minutes, Facebook.
+- The required fields are Name, Surname, Age, and Main position.
+- The form should contain buttons such as Add language, add a link to youtube, submit, and clear.
+- After clicking Add language - a field should appear with the option to enter the language used by the player.
+A trash can icon should appear on the right so you can easily delete the item.
+- After clicking Add link to youtube - a field should appear with the option to enter the link to youtube.
+A trash can icon should appear on the right so you can easily delete the item.
+- After clicking the Clear button, the entire form should be cleared immediately.
+- After clicking the Submit button, the player should be added to the system * as long as all mandatory fields have been filled in.
+- If any of the required fields have not been filled in, a bubble should appear with the words "Fill in this field", and after clicking somewhere next, the field should turn red with the validation "required"

 [Subtask 1 - test cases for user stories](https://docs.google.com/spreadsheets/d/1lodk83NlXzVX2n_N-y8rW2jbiDuHJxqD/edit?usp=sharing&ouid=117170517202558210113&rtpof=true&sd=true)

 ---

 ## *Subtask 2*

+Pisanie przypadków testowych na podstawie własnych doświadczeń

+Napisz 20 (lub więcej) dowolnych test case’ów na podstawie własnych doświdczeń dla [platformy skautingowej Futbol kolektyw](https://scouts-test.futbolkolektyw.pl/pl)

 [Subtask 2 - test cases](https://docs.google.com/spreadsheets/d/1YmXbnhtnpeROPaZI6VZ_JnWPs83CFGMd/edit?usp=sharing&ouid=117170517202558210113&rtpof=true&sd=true)